 Actress Sheila Larken, who played Scully’s mother, Margaret, mirrored Bob’s point: “When the show was on, it was a family show.
 Not that they had young kids watching it, but it was like Seinfeld, a family event.
 To me, it seems now there’s a specific group that seems to follow it.
 It’s more like the college kids that have rediscovered it, or stream it and watch it non-stop rather than on a weekly basis.”

-Sheila is also married to Bob Goodwin, and currently is a personal therapist; interestingly she was a therapist back in the days while filming The X-Files.
+Sheila is also married to Bob Goodwin, and currently is a personal therapist.
 When asked if the series had an impact on their careers, Goodwin says even after leaving The X-Files, the excitement from the series carried over.

 “Waiters at fancy restaurants in New York would recognize me,” Goodwin jokes.

 And for Larken, there was a personal connection, being that they have two children together and remain married.
 “It certainly impacted my life on a personal level both with me and my husband, and there was so much pride with being connected with such a fine piece of drama.”